raballew/okd-the-hard-way/docs/01-hypervisor.md

 Kickstart file for the services machine can be found at [../src/hypervisor/services.ks](../src/hypervisor/services.ks).

+The services VM will be the only node with direct internet access.
 Start the installation of the services VM:

 ```shell
 [okd@hypervisor ~]$ virt-install \